xbasset/rico-lebot/README.md

 ## Contact

-For questions, suggestions, or support, please open an issue on the [GitHub repository](https://github.com/xbasset/rico-lebot/issues) or contact [youremail@example.com](mailto:youremail@example.com).
+For questions, suggestions, or support, please open an issue on the [GitHub repository](https://github.com/xbasset/rico-lebot/issues)

 ---